 - Deductive Reasoning - The ability to apply general rules to specific problems to produce answers that make sense.

 - Inductive Reasoning - The ability to combine pieces of information to form general rules or conclusions (includes finding a relationship among seemingly unrelated events).

 - Speech Clarity - The ability to speak clearly so others can understand you.

 - Speech Recognition - The ability to identify and understand the speech of another person.

-What Clinical Psychologists Should Be Interested In
+What Clinical and Counseling Psychologists Should Be Interested In

 - Investigative - Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.